apache/allura/Allura/docs/development/contributing.rst

 Testing
 -------
+First, install :code:`nose` (not bundled installed by default, since it is LGPL and deprecated) :code:`docker-compose run web pip install nose`

 To run all the tests, execute ``./run_tests`` in the repo root.
 To run tests for a single package, for example ``forgetracker``::